AstarNetwork/layer-zero-bridge-mainnet/README.md

 `npx hardhat bridge --quantity 1000000000000000000 --target-network astar --network zk-astar`

 ## Bridge XC20 DOT
 To send 1 DOT from `astar`(`Astar L1`) to `zkEVM`, run the following command (Note that the `--quantity` flag is in wei):
+Important note: DOT is an 10 decimals assets on Astar.

-`npx hardhat BridgeDOT --quantity 1000000000000000000 --target-network zk-astar --network astar`
+`npx hardhat BridgeDOT --quantity 10000000000 --target-network zk-astar --network astar`

-To send  1 lzDOT from `zkatan-testnet` to `astar-testnet`(`shibuya`), run the following command (Note that the `--quantity` flag is in wei):
+To send  1 DOT from `zkatan-testnet` to `astar-testnet`(`shibuya`), run the following command (Note that the `--quantity` flag is in wei):
+Important note: DOT is an ERC20 with 18 decimals on zkAstar.
 `npx hardhat BridgeDOT --quantity 1000000000000000000 --target-network astar --network zk-astar`